RetroDECK/ES-DE/THEMES-DEV.md

     - `name` - Short system name as defined in es_systems.xml.
     - `fullname` - Full system name as defined in es_systems.xml.
     - `gamecount` - Number of games available for the system.
 Number of favorites are printed inside brackets if applicable.
-    - `gamecount_games` - Number of games available for the system.
-Does not print the favorites count.
+    - `gamecountGames` - Number of games available for the system.
+Does not include the favorites count.
-    - `gamecount_favorites` - Number of favorite games for the system, may be blank if favorites are not applicable.
+    - `gamecountFavorites` - Number of favorite games for the system, may be blank if favorites is not applicable.
 * `metadata` - type: STRING
     - This translates to the metadata values that are available for the game.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
 You can only define a single metadata value per text element.
      - Valid values: